-We are conducting a risk analysis for fresh melon fruit for human consumption from Japan.
+We have released a draft report for our risk analysis for fresh melon fruit for human consumption from Japan.

 Risk analysis: